Epic Clinical Content Builder Training – Advanced CLN120 (Jan 1 - Jun 30, 2021)

 This CE activity has been designed to change learner competence and focuses on the Institute of Medicine area of using information technology, and the Nursing areas of roles/responsibilities and interprofessional communication.

-This course is intended for nurses in general and specialty practice areas using the Epic EMR in their daily workflow and other interested clinical informaticists.
+This course is intended for Clinical Builders in general and specialty practice areas who are using Epic’s EHR in their daily workflow.

 Following this course, the participant will be able to: